Odufa1/DSA-Project-Documentation./README.md

 ### Project Overview

-While Working as a Junior Data Analyst at RetailTech Insights, a company that provides e-commerce analytics solutions to sellers on platforms like Amazon.
+This project was carried out as part of a Data Analysis case study during my DSA training.
+Acting as a **Junior Data Analyst at RetailTech Insights**, a company that provides e-commerce analytics solutions to sellers on platforms like Amazon.
 My team has been tasked with analysing product and customer review data to generate insights that can guide product improvement, marketing strategies, and customer engagement.

-### Data Source

-The primary souce of Data used here is Amazon Case Study.csv and this file was confidentially shared with the sole purpose of Data Analysis and getting answers to questions and solutions to problems.

 ## Dataset Description

-The Dataset used in this case study contains **1,465 rows** and **16 columns**, including:
+The Dataset used in this case study titled 'Amazon Case Study.cvs' contains **1,465 rows** and **16 columns**, including:

 - Product name, category, price, discount, rating
 - User reviews,titles, and engagement metrics